Candy Stripe Nurses: Release

 The film was released on a double bill in some cities with The Swinging Cheerleaders.

-It was the last in the New World cycle of "nurse's pictures".
-Holleb later joked "I like to think I killed the genre."
+It was the last in the New World cycle of "nurse's pictures."
+Holleb later joked, "I like to think I killed the genre."

 Diabolique magazine said that "Rialson is vivacious and cheerful, delivering comic lines with aplomb and seeming almost wholesome as she constantly takes her clothes and off hops into bed with various men – she makes nudity and sex appear like natural, clean fun, never sleazy; you only wish she had a better storyline."

+Screeem magazine argued the film "showed that the nurse genre was all but played out: the three protagonists hardly interact with each other, and the medically-related aspects of the film's plot are minimal (the heroines aren’t even full-fledged nurses this time)."